dimitri-nicolo/calico/master/security/threat-detection-and-prevention/anomaly-detection/enabling.md

    A default user `elastic` is created and stored in `tigera-secure-es-elastic-user` secret to be used during installation.
 You can obtain the password using the following command:

       ```
-   kubectl -n tigera-elasticsearch get secret tigera-secure-es-elastic-user -o go-template='{{.data.elastic | base64decode}}' && echo
+   kubectl -n tigera-elasticsearch get secret tigera-secure-es-elastic-user -o yaml |  awk '/elastic:/{print $2}' | base64 --decode
       ```

 1. Click "Machine Learning" in the left-hand menu.